+'''

 Morning session

-8.40am - 12 noon (Foundation Stage & KS1) 8.40am - 12.20 pm (KS2)
+8.55am - 12 noon (Foundation Stage & KS1)

+8.55am - 12.20 pm (KS2)

 Afternoon session

-1.00pm - 3.15pm (Whole school)
+1.00pm - 3.00pm (Whole school)

+'''

 Please ensure that children arrive promptly each day.
-Parents are asked to drop children off on the playground and let them come into school alone to avoid congestion/foster independence and ensure the safety of the children.
-All classes have their own entry point and a member of the staff team is available at each entry point before and after school.
+Parents are asked to drop children off on the playground and let them come into school alone to avoid congestion/foster independence and ensure the safety of the children - with the exception of the Reception class children where the parents are welcome to take the children to the classroom until they get used to school.